The DISQUIET Prize

 The complete guidelines for the 2023 contest are as follows:

 - Eligibility: Only previously unpublished work in English can be submitted.
-We accept entries from all ages and countries, by authors who have not yet published more than one book.
+We accept entries from all ages 18 and over and all countries, by authors who have not yet published more than one book.

 - All entries should be in a standard typeface and 12pt font and in .pdf, .doc or .odt format.

 - For fiction: ONE short story or novel excerpt, maximum 25 (double-spaced) pages per entry.

 - For non-fiction: ONE piece of non-fiction, maximum 25 (double-spaced) pages per entry.

 - For poetry: No more than SIX poems per entry, up to 10 pages total.